lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 > **NB:** don't forget to delete the comments in the JSON file!

-We are now ready apply these changes on our Universal Profile.
+We are now ready to apply these changes on our Universal Profile.
 We will see how in the next section :arrow_down:

 ## Step 2 - Upload our JSON file to IPFS